/images/resources/tutorials/advanced/non-templatized-dcr.jpg

 Non-Templatized Dynamic Client Registration

-This tutorial shows step by step how to enable Dynamic Client Registration with Non-Templatized clients in Curity.
-It is recommended to get an understanding on how DCR works by reading Dynamic Client Registration Explained and Using Dynamic Client Registration.
+This tutorial shows step by step how to enable Dynamic Client Registration with non-templatized clients in the Curity Identity Server.
+Before you continue, make sure you are familiar with how DCR works by reading Dynamic Client Registration Explained and Using Dynamic Client Registration.

 Pre-requisites